TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
 A Blue "D" indicator will show if its is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
-If a character or more that one characters have been [Add]ed they will only be sent after the Direct Mode is switched off.
+If a character or more than one characters have been [Add]ed they will only be sent after the Direct Mode is switched off.

 The Keyboard can be used to change various options by sending *option*value command such as: